-4.4 Templates
+5.4 Templates

 Bugzilla uses a system of templates to define its user interface.
 The standard templates can be modified, replaced or overridden.
-You can also use template hooks in an extension to add or modify the behavior of templates using a stable interface.
+You can also use template hooks in an extension to add or modify the behaviour of templates using a stable interface.

-4.4.1 Template Directory Structure
+5.4.1 Template Directory Structure